-The John Massey Center, located just a few miles south of the College at S.W.
-119th Street and Interstate 44, houses the College's Human Resources and Support Services, including the Office of the Vice President for Human

-Resources.
-Other offices include Finance, Institutional Planning, Institutional Effectiveness, and Corporate Learning.
-The John Massey Center also contains the offices and classrooms for the College's aviation partnership with Southeastern Oklahoma State University.
+The John Massey Center at Oklahoma City Community College, located at S.W.
+119th Street and Interstate 44, contains the College's Human Resources and Support Services, Finance, Institutional Planning, Institutional Effectiveness, and Corporate Learning offices.
+This building also contains the offices and classrooms for the College's aviation partnership with Southeastern Oklahoma State University.